JakeMoralez/FlectoneWeb/pulse/en/docs/message/contact/spit/index.md

 ### `message`

-Enables the message when the spit hits a player.
+Enables the message when the spit hits a player

 ### `item`

-The item used to create the spit.
+The item used to create the spit

 <!--@include: @/parts/destination.md-->
 <!--@include: @/parts/cooldown.md-->